LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/DFIR_Recover_SourceCode/DFIR_Recover_SourceCode.md

 **Tool** : PyInstaller https://pyinstaller.org/

 As part of this DFIR memory forensics exercise, we need to simulate the behavior of malware running on a target victim system.
-To do this, we'll create a Windows executable from a Python-based malware script using **PyInstaller**, a tool that compiles Python programs into standalone executables.
+To do this, we'll create a Windows-OS executable from a Python-based malware script using **PyInstaller**, a tool that compiles Python programs into standalone executables.

 In this section, we will generate an `.exe` file for a simulated backdoor trojan malware sample sourced from the following GitHub repository : https://github.com/LiuYuancheng/Python_Malwares_Repo/tree/main/src/backdoorTrojan